uclid-org/uclid/CONTRIBUTING.md

 2. Please don’t leave commented out code in the code base if you can avoid it.
 If it really must stay, add a comment to it saying why it must stay, what it was for and why it was commented out.

 ## Pull requests:
+1. If you are an external contributor, please fork the UCLID repository
-1. Each new feature or bug fix should be done on a new branch
+2. Each new feature or bug fix should be done on a new branch on your fork
-2. Create a separate PR for each new feature or bug fix.
+3. Create a separate PR against the uclid-org/uclid master branch for each new feature or bug fix.
-3. Where possible break down large new features into separate PRs.
+4. Where possible break down large new features into separate PRs.
-4. Every PR for a new feature should include a set of regression tests that fully test the feature
+5. Every PR for a new feature should include a set of regression tests that fully test the feature
-5. Every PR for a bug fix should include a regression test that tests the fix
+6. Every PR for a bug fix should include a regression test that tests the fix
-6. When you get feedback on a PR, push the changes to the same branch so they appear in the same PR.
+7. When you get feedback on a PR, push the changes to the same branch so they appear in the same PR.
-7. Write good commit messages: https://blogs.gnome.org/danni/2011/10/25/a-guide-to-writing-git-commit-messages/
+8. Write good commit messages: https://blogs.gnome.org/danni/2011/10/25/a-guide-to-writing-git-commit-messages/
 Every commit should have a meaningful commit message, which is less than 72 characters long.
 If you need more than that, the commit should have a short heading commit message followed by a longer description on a new line.
 8. Tidy up your commit history before you PR: use interactive rebase to squash together messy commits into a single meaningful commit with a good commit message. e.g., these two commits should be squashed into one:
 ~~~